 Step through the screen door and into community.
-As Hico’s original bakery and farm-to-table kitchen, we serve what we love – upscale Southern comfort food with a smile.
-Fresh-from-the-oven local sourdough, our signature cinnamon rolls and hand pies, epanadas, kolaches and other pastries, and coffee roasted & brewed in-house – these are the smells that welcome you as you walk in the door to our happy place.
-At Two Clay Birds Bakery and Kitchen, we know that food is more than just something to fill your belly.
+As Hico’s original bakery and farm-to-table kitchen, we serve what we love – elevated Southern comfort food with a smile.
+Fresh-from-the-oven local sourdough, our World Famous Southern Pecan Cinnamon Rolls and hand pies, epanadas, kolaches and other pastries, and coffee roasted & brewed in-house – these are the smells that welcome you as you walk in the door to our happy place.
+At Two Clay Birds Bakery and Market, we know that food is more than just something to fill your belly.
 It’s a manifestation of a deep longing to return to something that is as old as humankind itself – a connection between people and their food.
 Eating is an activity that can allow people to share in community.
 Don’t be surprised if you sit at a table with a stranger and leave with a new friend!
 Of course, you can also check out our bookshelf full of books and magazines and settle down in a quiet spot.

 While we fix your breakfast or lunch in the kitchen, feel free to browse our shop – Two Clay Birds Garden Market.
 Part farmers’ market, part country store, we feature gifts and items for foodies and naturalists, as well as the work of talented local artisans and craftspeople.
 On our shelves you’ll find local Hico honey, just-roasted coffee beans from Hico Coffee Roasters, our own Two Clay Birds pepper sauce, cold-process soaps, pottery, locally-made, small-batch preserves and pickles, and other nostalgic farm-to-table items sure to warm your home and your heart.